The video link is at the bottom of the page.

 1. Introduction

-The popular teaching is that False Christs and False Prophets today indicate that we live in the Last Days.
+The prevailing teaching is that today’s false christs and false prophets signify that we are in the Last Days.

-Jesus’ Last Days Prophecy taught us that everything that happened in Matthew 24:4-34 would happen in one generation.
-It also taught us that we do not live in the last days because the last days were when the apostles lived.
-That is why the apostles said they were living in the last days, not because they were somehow ignorant.
-(If so, we cannot trust the word of God).
-Instead, we live at the end of the age.
+Jesus’ Last Days Prophecy teaches us that everything in Matthew 24:4-34 would occur within one generation.
+It also shows us that we are not living in the last days, because the last days were during the time of the apostles.
+That is why the apostles said they lived in the Last Days, not because they were unaware.
+(If that were the case, we couldn’t trust God’s word.)
+Instead, we are living at the end of the age.

-So the question is, if Jesus said that false Christs and false prophets would arise within one generation, is there historical proof of this?
-If there is, then Jesus’ prophecy has been fulfilled.
-It means that any false Christs or false prophets here today do not indicate that we live in the last days as they finished in 70 CE, precisely forty years as Jesus prophesied.
+So, if Jesus stated that false Christs and false prophets would emerge within one generation, is there historical evidence to support this?
+If such evidence exists, then Jesus’ prophecy has been fulfilled.
+This suggests that any false Christs or prophets present today do not signify that we are at the end of the Gentile age, not in the last days, as these events concluded in 70 CE, exactly forty years after Jesus predicted.

-And if all these things happened as Jesus predicted, and we do not live in the last days, then we can trust the word of God and do not need to look for an Antichrist or a Great Tribulation.
+If all these events occurred as Jesus predicted, and we are not in the Last Days, then we can trust the word of God and do not need to look for an Antichrist or a Great Tribulation.

 For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.